frjo/ansible-roles/README.md

 Here are some Ansible roles I have built for my own use.

-- Requires Ansible 2.x
+- Requires Ansible 2.8.x
-- Expects Debian 9 hosts
+- Expects Debian 10 hosts (the Pi roles not updated yet, see notice.)

 ## Common